Kim Kardashian & Kanye West To Divorce? ‘Things Are Still Not Great,’ Claims Source

 The source also went on to claim that Kardashian and West were spending so little time together in the last few months of 2016 that Kim supposedly “didn’t realize” that her husband’s bizarre behavior was the sign of a mental breakdown, which saw West hospitalized in Los Angeles for around a week in late November.

-The latest round of divorce claims come just weeks after People initially reported that Kim Kardashian and Kanye West barely interacted at Kris Jenner’s Holiday part on Christmas Eve, claiming that Kardashian and West only seemed to talk if they were discussing their children, North and Saint West.
+The latest round of divorce claims come just weeks after People initially reported that Kim Kardashian and Kanye West barely interacted at Kris Jenner’s holiday party on Christmas Eve, claiming that Kardashian and West only seemed to talk if they were discussing their children, North and Saint West.

 “They were focused on making it a fun Christmas for the kids,” an insider at the Kardashian family Holiday party alleged to the site at the time, adding that Kardashian and West supposedly haven’t been getting along at all in recent weeks.